Part of System Constraints

 “I want to be more myself” or “I want to become stronger” often gives too little operational direction.

-The system needs more concrete questions: in which situation, with which input, with which activation, which new behavior and which safe step?
+The system needs more concrete questions: in which situation, with which input, with which activation, how much choice space, which new output and which safe step?

 The change may not truly be yours